DIPlib/diplib/src/documentation/PyDIP.md

 The `PyDIP.PyDIPviewer` sub-module gives access to \ref viewer.
 When Python is started through the `examples/pydip.py` script, the `Show` function will use the *DIPviewer* interactive display.

-**NOTE:** The `examples/pydip.py` script might need editing of the path to the library directory, depending on your installation settings.